-When I first starting baking I didn’t actually own Nigella’s How To Become A Domestic Goddess, but checked it out of the library a crazy amount of times, baking so many things from it’s pages.
+When I first starting baking I didn’t actually own Nigella’s How To Become A Domestic Goddess (affiliate link), but checked it out of the library a crazy amount of times, baking so many things from it’s pages.
 It finally made it’s way to my cookbook shelf at home, and it’s still a favorite.
 I’ve always loved the above quote by her; I’ve connected so much with her words: cooking cutting through things, and to things, which have nothing to do with the kitchen.
 There have been many moments stirring, or kneading, or dicing, that have brought me to my knees.
 My kitchen floor may be coated in flour, but some days I’m okay finding myself there.

 Also this chocolate bread.
 I’ve baked this hundreds (and hundreds) of times at a little coffeehouse I worked at, but it has been years since I made it at home, just because.
 I was feeling rather celebratory today, and it seemed to fit the occasion perfectly.
 I wish I could share some with you; to say thanks, and cheers (see below).